 More Industrial Transformations & Repurposed Furniture Tutorials.

-Since completion of this project, we transformed an IKEA storage cube into an apothecary cabinet for our DIY Greenhouse.
-Previously, we built our kitchen island using repurposed furniture and a barn wood technique for the counter top.
+Since completing this project, we transformed an IKEA storage cube into an apothecary cabinet for our DIY Greenhouse.
+Previously, we built our kitchen island using repurposed furniture and a barn wood technique for the countertop.
 I hope you enjoy seeing all of these transformations as well.

 Thank you so much for stopping by today.
 I hope this will inspire you to look beyond the obvious when searching for the prefect decor piece.